lzqsd/TransparentShapeDatasetCreation/README.md

 ## Instructions
 We will first go through the process of creating training set for 10 views reconstruction.
 The instructions to create 5-view and 20-view datasets will be given below.
+0. Compile the renderer_twobounce in this repository for rendering two-bounce normal.
+The steps are exactly the same as compiling renderer_general.
 1. `python createShape.py --mode train --rs 0 --re 3000`
   * Create 3000 randomly generated scene as the training set.
 The data will be stored under the directory `./Shapes`
 2. `python createRenderFilesForDepths.py --mode train --rs 0 --re 3000`